j0shmillar/esp-capnp-test/components/capnp/kjdoc/tour.md

 * These helpers also work, to some extent, even when compiled with `-fno-exceptions` -- see below.
 (Note that "fatal" vs. "recoverable" exceptions are only different in this case; when exceptions are enabled, they are handled the same.)

 ### Supporting `-fno-exceptions`

-_NOTE: In KJ / Cap'n Proto v2.0, support for `-fno-exceptions` has been removed, making this section somewhat obsolete.
-However, instances of recovery blocks still appear in the codebase, and they may still be relevant in the case of destructors, where they protect against throwing during unwind.
-Recovery blocks appearing anywhere other than destructors or code called from destructors can safely be deleted._

 KJ strongly recommends using C++ exceptions.
 However, exceptions are controversial, and many C++ applications are compiled with exceptions disabled.
 Some KJ-based libraries (especially Cap'n Proto) would like to accommodate such users.
 To that end, KJ's exception and assertion infrastructure is designed to degrade gracefully when compiled without exception support.
 In this case, exceptions are split into two types: